import {NOTE} from './_util'

 bugs in ES5 and older), to the point where some programmers consciously avoid

-It is probably clear by now, but except when calling bear.own()
+It is probably clear by now, but except when calling bear.own(), the fact

 is treated as any other function.
 This is why I tend to call callable